jpritikin/coach/content/docs/services.md

 ## Location

-I live in White City, Oregon (near the California border).

-I am seeing clients by video or audio-only[^audio-only] (your choice).
+I am seeing clients by video or audio-only.

+For individual therapy, you may prefer audio-only.[^audio-only] When working with couples, video is required.

+I am located in Oregon (near California).
 As I am not licensed,[^license] I can work with anyone, anywhere in the world.

 <--->

 ## Fees

 My rate is $20 per hour for the first two hours.
-Thereafter, my rate is $120 per hour.
+Thereafter, my rate is $100 per hour.
 Reserve time in 15 min increments.
 I do not accept insurance.

 People with low income, or veterans or active military may request a sliding scale rate.